 Prato Piazza possesses its own brand of charm.
 Nature doesn’t just exist here; it performs.
 In the spring and summer, the plateau’s vast alpine meadow dons a riotous green that would make any Irish field look cursed with weeds.
 Come autumn, it transforms into a tableau of gilded gold as if touched by Midas himself.
 And in winter?
 It’s draped in a white so brilliant, even the fiercest Krampus hide in their caves.

 But the theatrics do not end at the edge of the plateau.
 Prato Piazza is surrounded by some of the Dolomites’ most applause-worthy mountains.
-Hiking here allows you to witness a side of the “Mountains of Mordor” that is a teaspoon less menacing than the maniacal view from the Three Peaks of Lavaredo.
-In addition, you can consume the sweeping tale of Monte Cristallo and the drama of the mountain that bleeds — Croda Rossa d’Ampezzo (also known as Hohe Gaisl).
+Hiking here allows you to witness a side of the “Mountains of Mordor” that is a teaspoon less menacing than the sight from its famous viewpoint.
+In addition, you can consume the riveting tale of Monte Cristallo, the thrill of Tofane and the drama of the mountain that bleeds — Croda Rossa d’Ampezzo (also known as Hohe Gaisl).

 In this post, we share all you need to know to spend a morning or afternoon visiting Prato Piazza.
 Trust us, you will leave the plateau aching for another encore.